Teaching With Documents Lesson Plan:

 - Distribute copies of Document 6 to students.
 Explain that this is one of more than 6,000 Civil War photographs available online from the National Archives and that it illustrates one of the technological advances of the Civil War period.
 Direct students to conduct a search for other Civil War photographs in the National Archives Catalog database that specifically depict technological advances.
 Direct each student to print out one photograph and conduct additional research using library and Internet resources about the weapon, medical practice, form of transportation, or form of communication.
 Instruct students to post their photographs on the classroom wall and briefly describe the information they gathered.
 Discuss with students the correlation between technology and the outcome of the Civil War.

 - Distribute a copy of the Sound Recording Analysis Worksheet to each student.
 Play the oral interview with John Salling and direct students to complete the worksheet.
 Ask students to note examples of how his life was affected by the beginning, middle, and end of the war.
 Assign students to write one paragraph about what factors may have contributed to his experiences for each period of the war.

 The documents included in this project are from Record Group 94, Records of the Office of the Adjutant General; Record Group 46, Records of the U.S. Senate; Record Group 107, Records of the Office of the Military Telegraph; Record Group 11, General Records of the U.S. Government; Record Group 165, Records of the War Department Library; and Record Group 200, National Archives Gift Collection.
-They are available online through the Online Catalog (OPA) National Archives Identifiers:
+They are available online through the National Archives Catalog National Archives Identifiers:

 The Online Catalog is a searchable database that contains information about a wide variety of NARA holdings across the country.
 You can use ARC to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.